 Add to this a lack of processes meant that their kitchen was not organised, with ingredients just plonked around anywhere and no stocktaking system in place.
 Mr Bouris was left visibly unimpressed.

-“Reliability is the number one aspect of any deliverable,” he said bluntly, comparing the sisters to a couple of 16 year-old girls than two women running a business, and insisting they need to “grow up” and stop falling back on the bank of mum and dad.
+“Reliability is the number one aspect of any deliverable,” he said bluntly, comparing the sisters to a couple of 16 year-old girls than two women running a business, and insisting they need to “grow up” and stop falling back on the bank of mum and dad.“If you want to [be reliable], you need to have systems.

 “It’s like a dog’s breakfast, this is terrible: it’s really bad business.”